salmongit/learngit/readme.txt

 git checkout -b dev

-git chckout -b feature1
+Creating a new branch is quick & simple. master

-Creating a new branch is quick AND simple.
+feature1 branch